mattermost/docs/source/manage/telemetry.rst

 Android Mobile App performance monitoring
 -----------------------------------------

 To improve Android app performance, we are collecting trace events and device information, collectively known as metrics, to identify slow performing key areas.
-Those metrics will be sent only from users using Android app beta build starting in version v1.20, who are logged in to servers that allow sending `diagnostic information </configure/configuration-settings.html#enable-diagnostics-and-error-reporting>`__.
+Those metrics will be sent only from users using Android app beta build starting in version v1.20, who are logged in to servers that allow sending :ref:`diagnostic information <configure/environment-configuration-settings:enable diagnostics and error reporting>`.

 Trace events
   Includes duration on how long the action took place like startup, team/channel switch, posts loading/update and channel drawer open/close.
 The naming convention is interpreted as ``[start observation]:[end observation]``, e.g. ``start:overall`` as from app start until fully rendered or ``post_list:thread`` as on press of post at post list until thread is opened.